Overview

 - Multiple model support for Copilot code completion is in public preview and is subject to change.

-- Currently the ability to switch AI model is only available in the latest releases of VS Code, with the latest version of the GitHub Copilot extension.
+- You can switch AI models in Visual Studio 17.14 Preview 2 and later, and in the latest JetBrains IDEs, with the latest version of the GitHub Copilot extension.

 Effects of switching the AI model